j-ckal/uwus/content/blog/adhd.md

 I think for most of history ADHD was just termed *laziness*.
 Like, what do you mean you can be given a simple task and spend the next hour looking out the window? (or staring at your phone, or scrolling through random documents on your computer...)

-Excutive dysfunction is stigmatised, and it can be frustrating for others when not managed well.
-It's hard to blame people for expecting you to meet social conventions of percieved effort, but unfortunately brains and people are complicated.
+Executive dysfunction is stigmatised, and it can be frustrating for others when not managed well.
+It's hard to blame people for expecting you to meet social conventions of perceived effort, but unfortunately, brains and people are complicated.

 Basically, if the subject doesn't engage me at the time, it's difficult to initiate or process thoughts about how to do it.
 You just sort of sit there, head full of thoughts you don't want, that you can't stop, about things you don't want to care about.